arnolddevos/qeduce/README.md

 - SQL construction.
 - Result extraction and transformation.

 Best of all, you can understand Qeduce: the source is short.
+Have a look at Examples.md (a tut file).